 To apply for a Parent PLUS Loan, parents will have to fill out the Free Application for Federal Student Aid, or FAFSA®.
 In addition to the FAFSA, there is a separate application form for Parent PLUS Loans .
 Most schools accept an online application.
 For any questions, contact the school’s financial aid office.

 Unlike other federal student loans, there is a credit check during the application process for Parent PLUS loans.
 One of the eligibility requirements is that borrowers not have an adverse credit history.
-Though, parents who do not qualify for a Parent PLUS Loan due to their credit history, may be able to add an endorser in order to qualify.
+However, parents who do not qualify for a Parent PLUS Loan due to their credit history, may be able to add an endorser in order to qualify.
 An endorser is someone who signs onto the loan with the borrower and agrees to make payments on the loan if the borrower is unable to do so.

 Repaying a Parent PLUS Loan